deemp/flakes/templates/codium/haskell/README.md

 # Haskell

-- `VSCodium` with extensions and executables for `Haskell`
+- `VSCodium` with extensions and executables for `Haskell`.
-- A sample `Haskell` project
+- A sample `Haskell` project.
-- Several ways to run a `Haskell` app
+- Several ways to run a `Haskell` app.

 Feel free to remove the `VSCodium`-related `Nix` code and whatever you want!

 ## Prerequisites

 - [flake.nix](./flake.nix) - code in this flake is extensively commented.
-Read it to understand how this flake works
+Read it to understand how this flake works.
 - [language-tools/haskell](https://github.com/deemp/flakes/blob/main/language-tools/haskell/flake.nix) - this flake provides the `Haskell` tools in a convenient way (IMHO).
 - [Conventions](https://github.com/deemp/flakes/blob/main/README/Conventions.md#dev-tools) - you may want to use this flake just for development.